 What to Inject Into Your Meat

-Most of us have some own go-to recipes, and guess what?
+Most of us have our own go-to recipes, and guess what?
 Most of us are really a bit secretive about the ingredients we use.
 And, the good news is, you will find the best marinades to inject the simplest ones.

 Yes, you will see a lot of marinade recipes to inject into a chicken or turkey contain water, salt, garlic, a combination of herbs, and Worcestershire sauce.
 Well, obviously, individual recipes vary, yet, these are the base ingredients, and nothing too much will need to be added.